kscout/http-service-chart/README.md

 These keys are required:

-- `defaultHost` (String): Full host to expose HTTP service through, prefixed with `global.env` if `global.env != "prod"`
+- `defaultHost` (String): Full host to expose HTTP service through
+  - If `global.env != prod`: This value will be prefixed with `global.env`
   - Note: This key is only required if you wish to expose the service to external network traffic.
-If you wish to keep the service private do not set this key.
-Additionally set the `routeEnabled` key to `false`.
+See the [disabling external network access section](#disabling-external-network-access) for more details.
 - `port` (String): Port [app container image](#app-container-image) listens for HTTP on